treadwayhunter/codepath_homework/README.md

 1. Research the Press-This button.
 It acts as a quick link to publish a page, and can be done so from the browser’s bookmarks bar.
   <img src="Press This.gif" alt="Press-This gif 1">

-2. Created a new Ubuntu Linux Virtual Machine “evil server” on VirtualBox
+2. Created a new Ubuntu Linux Virtual Machine “evil-server” on VirtualBox

-3. Installed the apache httpd service.
+3. Installed the apache httpd service on evil-server.

   i.
 Used sudo apt install apache2 for the install.

   ii.
 Ensured the new http server worked.

 4. Navigated to /var/www/html

   i.
 Created a new text file called foo.txt